RafaelFaisca32/desofs2024_M1C_3/Documentation/AbuseCases/abusecases.md

 Providing training and awareness programs for drivers about the importance of accurate reporting and the consequences of providing false proof of delivery can deter misconduct.
 Implementing strict disciplinary measures and consequences for drivers caught providing false proof of delivery.
 Implementing geofencing technology can help enforce delivery boundaries, ensuring that deliveries are made within designated areas.

+## Impersonation

+### Description:
+An attacker impersonates a driver to fake photo sending.

+### CVSS Risk Rating: 7.3 (High) CVSS:3.0/AV:N/AC:H/PR:H/UI:R/S:C/C:H/I:H/A:N

+### Justification:
+Impersonation can lead to unauthorized signaling creating problems for deliveries.

+### Countermeasures:
+Implement strong authentication mechanisms for drivers.
+Conduct regular verification checks for all drivers.

+## Denial of Service (DoS):

+### Description:
+Attackers flood the photo sending system with a high volume of photo requests, causing service disruption.

+### CVSS Risk Rating: 5.9 (Medium)CVSS:3.0/AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:H

+### Justification:
+DoS attacks can disrupt the signaling system, preventing the manager to actually know when a transport started/ended.
+### Countermeasures:
+Implement rate limiting and traffic filtering to mitigate DoS attacks, use redundant systems to maintain service availability, and employ DDoS mitigation services as a proactive measure.

 # UC8- As a manager, I want to be able to approve or reject a job so that I can control the services.